Green's functions of and emission into discrete anisotropic and hyperbolic baths: Derivation of the long-range behaviour of the Green's function

 where we increase the separation with $\mathbf{r}, \mathbf{r}'$ fixed modulo the lattice, so that $\Phi(\mathbf{k}) = \psi(\mathbf{k},\mathbf{r})\psi^{*}(\mathbf{k},\mathbf{r'})e^{-i\bm{\rho}\cdot \mathbf{k}},$ $\Phi$ is unchanging with $\bm{\rho}$ and can be considered purely as a function of $\mathbf{k}.$ We may parametrise the vicinity of the resonant set $S = S(\Delta) = \{\mathbf{k} : \omega(\mathbf{k}) = \Delta\}$ using canonical (Fermi) coordinates in a \textit{tubular neighbourhood} of $S$:

-where $\bm{\xi}$ parameterizes the level set $S$, and $\hat{\mathbf{n}}$ is the unit normal, which we take facing outwards.
+where $\bm{\xi}$ parameterizes the level set $S$, and $\hat{\mathbf{v}}$ is the unit normal, which we assume faces outwards.
 As the level set is a smooth surface of codimension $1$, it is orientable and such a normal always exists.
-Note that as group velocity is assumed non-vanishing on the surface, the velocity vector always points inside or outside.
+Note that as the group velocity is assumed to be non-vanishing on the surface, the velocity vector always points inside or outside.
 We assume without loss of generality that the group velocity points outside, although a similar result is obtained otherwise.
 The above parametrisation is smooth when $t$ is smaller than any of the radii of curvature anywhere on $S$ \cite{WeylVolume2017}, and we choose $\epsilon$ such that $|t| < \epsilon$ satisfies this condition.

 We now use the partition of unity to isolate the contribution from $S$.
 For this we consider the integral:

 where $\delta S$ is a thin tubular region surrounding $S$, with $|t| < \epsilon$.
 This is smoothly facilitated by the bump function $\phi_{\delta S} \in C^{\infty}$ forming one of our partition of unity.
 The bump function can be given entirely through dependence on $t$: